Guy-Manuel de Homem-Christo: Personal life

-Homem-Christo has two children: a daughter and a son.
+Homem-Christo has two children, a daughter and a son.
 He and his wife divorced in 2010.

-Both Homem-Christo and Bangalter have no interest in being celebrities or discussing their private lives.
-In the rare events of interviews, Bangalter did the majority of talking to journalists.
+Homem-Christo has no interest in being a celebrity or discussing his private life.
+Even though his former bandmate Thomas Bangalter had started making more public appearances years after Daft Punk's disbandment, Homem-Christo remains largely out of the spotlight.
+During Bangalter and Homem-Christo's tenure as Daft Punk, in the rare events of interviews, Bangalter did the majority of talking to journalists.
 With regard to working and collaborating with other artists, Homem-Christo sees it as a matter of timing and creativity, rather than fame and opportunity.
 He once stated in an interview:

 Well that depends on what we want to do at the time.
 It depends.
-I don't know.
-Yeah, exactly.
-There are all these considerations you're talking about.
-But yes, it just depends on the moment you're asked.
+I don't know ... it just depends on the moment you're asked.
 If you feel it and if you feel something creatively interesting then it's possible.
 For everything that we're asked to do, if we have a creative answer and think we might bring something to a project then we can do it.
 But if we don't have any ideas or don't think we can push the envelope by creating with anybody ... well, if you take Sébastien Tellier for example it is one of the few collaborations where I had the idea that I could do something and bring something to it.
 But it's all about the moment and the situation.
 When it feels right to us, when we feel it we do it, and when we have the time.
 There's so many factors.